programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Importing and Cleaning Data

-Next, we will import and clean the Philadelphia homicide dataset:
+Next, we will import and clean the Philadelphia homicide dataset using Pandas:

 ```python
 # Import data as DataFrame (only the fields specified in the'fields' list will be kept)